gtalarico/django-vue-template/README.md

 It's setup to have a clear separation: use Vue, Yarn, and Webpack to handle all frontend logic and asset bundling, and use Django and RestFramework to manage a Data Models, Web API, and serve static files.

-While it's possible to add endpoints to serve django-rendered html responses, the intention is to use Django primarily for the backend, and have view rendering and routing and handled by Vue + Vue Router as an Single Page Application (SPA).
+While it's possible to add endpoints to serve django-rendered html responses, the intention is to use Django primarily for the backend, and have view rendering and routing and handled by Vue + Vue Router as a Single Page Application (SPA).

 Out of the box, Django will serve the application entry point (`index.html` + bundled assets) at `/` , data at `/api/`, and static files at `/static/`.
 Django admin panel is also available at `/admin/` and can be extended as needed.